-Graduate Intelligence, Security Studies, and Analysis Course Descriptions
+Graduate Intelligence and Analysis (ISSA) Course Descriptions

 6191, 6291, 6391 Research.
 Individual research problems for superior students in intelligence, security studies, and analysis.
 May be repeated for a total of six semester hours credit.

 Prerequisite: Approval from the Chair of the Department is required prior to enrollment.

 6300 Intelligence and National Security (3-0).
 The intelligence reform mandated following the attacks on 9/11 created the most fundamental structural change in the National Intelligence Community in its history.
 The National Intelligence Strategy (NIS), as updated, will provide the framework of analysis for this course.
 The integration of the National Intelligence Community, and the complexities this integration brings, will be analyzed.
 This course covers the intelligence cycle (Planning and direction, collection, processing, analysis, and dissemination).
 It also covers key aspects of intelligence such as warning and surprise; denial and deception; covert action; oversight and civil liberties; role of policymakers; and intelligence reform.
 Students will evaluate how changes in the national intelligence community are meeting the objectives of the war on terrorism and contributing to more effective intelligence.
 (Credit may not be earned for this course and Security Studies 6313.)

 6301 Grand Strategy, Intelligence Analysis, and Rationality (3-0).
 This course employs a Clausewitzian approach to explore the interactions between intelligence analysis, context, culture, and rationality (the ways in which different individuals and groups think), and the ways in which understanding those interactions can help intelligence professionals determine and counter an enemy’s grand strategy.
 While the focus is on the grandstrategic level, students will also see how these interrelationships influence intelligence analysis and its effectiveness at the military-strategic, operational,